Lichtenshtein/FFmpeg-Builds-test2/README.md

 Old features or some errors due to compilation or/and limited which didn't fit:

-* `libcelt` - Only Linux builds works, but Windows of automake configuration syntax error.
 * `libcaca` - Only Linux builds works, but Windows compilation error.
 * `libsvtjpgxs` - Segmentation error after test of encode and also decoding shows weird corrupted image result of code on FFplay.
 * `libdatachannel` - Compilation error for reason undefined reference.